Discuss Can anyone confirm if this process is correct? in the UK Tiling Forum area at TilersForums.com.

 TMTservices

 My thought exactly.
-Even when Im looking on the manufacturers guidance online, nothing is stated regarding tile on top of this.
-Only stated tile on the hard insulation boards.
+Even when Im looking on the manufacturers guidance online, nothing is stated regarding tiling on top of this.
+Only stated tiling on the hard insulation boards.
 Yet they have told client that they have asked the tilers they use aand they sayin yes go ahead.
 I really have doubts though.
 Just goes against everything I have ever seen regarding ufh matting.
 I know I havent experienced all aspects of ufh yet, so was still unsure of wether this was just some product I have never come across yet.

 Confused a little to say the least.